agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 </td></tr></table>

 There is only a single search query that provides the ability to search the graph or indexes.
 When searching the graph it examines connected elements and their properties.
 While it is possible to construct the search queries manually, specifying conditions manually in particular can be excessively difficult and therefore **using the builder pattern is recommended**.
 The default search algorithm is `breadth first` however you can choose to use `depth first`.
 For path search the `A*` algorithm is used.
 For searching an index the algorithm is `index`.
 For searching disregarding the graph structure and indexes (full search) the algorithm is `elements`.

+Very often you would want the values / elements to be returned from the search query.
+To accomplish it you need to nest the search query in the select query's `ids()` step.
+That fetches the data as the search query only traverses the graph.
+E.g. `QueryBuilder::select().ids(QueryBuilder::search().from("alias").query()).query()`.
+Refer to the [Select Values](#select-values) query for details.

 If the index search is done the graph traversal is skipped entirely as are most of the parameters including like limit, offset, ordering and conditions.